ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation: Additional Results

 \subsection{Vision-Language Modelling}

-\textbf{Setup.} For vision-to-language modeling, we use IAPR TC-12 dataset~\cite{iapr} which covers a wide range of subjects, such as sports, people, animals, cities, and landscapes.
-Each image is paired with a text caption that includes a title, description, location, and date.
-In this experiment, we focus on image captioning which is a common downstream task of vision language models (VLMs)~\cite{blip2,dai2023instructblip,bai2023qwenvl}.
-We fine tune BLIP2{ -ViT-gOPT2.7B}~\cite{blip2}, which has 3.8B parameters, using the standard causal language modelling.
-In this setup, the input consists of an image and a partially masked caption, and the output is the next word in the caption.
-For computing efficiency, we employ LoRA for query and value matrices in the attention layers of three components: the vision encoder, the Q-former, and the LLM.
-We set the rank of LoRA at 16.
-Following the previous setups, we compare the privacy risks of the VLMs via ROC-AUC curve of MIAs and instance exploitation.
-We train a model using an identical architecture on an auxiliary dataset sampled from the same data distribution.
-Specifically, we use 3K image-caption pairs for $D$, 10\% of them are protected, i.e., $D_\text{pro}$.
-The reference model, used in the loss-ref MIA, is also train on other 3K pairs.
-We train the models for 20 epochs by the AdamW optimizer with the learning rate of 5e-4.
-We select the best model checkpoint on a validation dataset of 500 images.
+\textbf{Setup.} We use IAPR TC-12 dataset~\cite{iapr} covering diverse subjects (sports, people, animals, cities, landscapes) with image-caption pairs including title, description, location, and date.
+We focus on image captioning using BLIP2-ViT-gOPT2.7B~\cite{blip2} (3.8B parameters) with standard causal language modeling.
+The setup takes an image and partially masked caption as input, outputting the next caption word.
+We employ LoRA (rank=16) on query and value matrices across vision encoder, Q-former, and LLM components for efficiency.
+We use 3K image-caption pairs for $D$ (10\% protected as $D_\text{pro}$), train reference models on separate 3K pairs, and optimize for 20 epochs using AdamW (lr=5e-4) with validation on 500 images.

-\textbf{Results of Loss MIAs.} Consistently with the results of the loss-ref MIAs presented in the main paper, TP-OOV effectively reduces the MIA performance. \Cref{fig:vlm-loss-mia} presents the ROC curves of the loss MIAs.
-NP marginally affects the MIAs, reducing the AUC score from 0.8 to 0.77 and 0.75, respectively with $b=0.01$ and $b=0.02$.
-Meanwhile, with the same budget $b=0.2$, TP-OOV significantly decreases the AUC score to 0.56.
-Additionally, TP-OOV is also efficient with the tiny budget (i.e., $b=0.01$), lowering the AUC score to 0.61 from 0.80.